 "Then perhaps that of a high general, or wealthy merchant," said Grendel, "until a Ubar may be found."

-"She has no Home Stone," said Cabot.
+"She has no Home Stone" said Cahot "If she "She has no Home Stone," said Cabot.
 "If she catches anyone's eye, she is likely to be seized and put naked in a pleasure garden."

-"Thank you for the rubies which you have given us," said Grendel.

-"I, too," said Cabot.
+"Thank you for the rubies which you have given us," "I, too," said Cabot.
 "And the Lady Bina will perhaps be chained in the corridor with the slaves?"

-"The Lady Bina," said Grendel, "will be cabined in the private quarters of Peisistratus, who will then share quarters with his officers.
+"The Lady Bina," said Grendel, "will be cabined in "Where will you be housed?" asked Cabot.

+the private quarters of Peisistratus, who will then share quarters with his officers.
 She is a free woman, and should be accorded privacy and luxury, at least such that the ship may afford.
 Peisistratus is amenable to this, as a personal favor to me."
 "It is my understanding," said Cabot, "that the ship, if it eludes the blockade of Priest-Kings, will make more than one landfall on Gor."
 "It will elude the blockade," said Grendel.